Ecclesiastical history of Braga: Historical outline

-Avitus of Braga, a contemporary writer of lesser importance, was a priest who went to the East to consult with St. Augustine at the same time that Orosius, who had been sent by St. Augustine, returned from consulting St. Jerome.
-It was through Avitus that the priest, Lucian of Caphar Gamala near Jerusalem, made known to the West the discovery of the body of St. Stephen (December, 415).
-The Greek encyclical letter of Lucian was translated into Latin by Avitus and sent to Braga with another for the bishop, Balconius, his clergy, and people, together with a relic of St. Stephen.
+Avitus of Braga, a contemporary writer of lesser importance, was a priest who went to the East to consult with Augustine at the same time that Orosius, who had been sent by Augustine, returned from consulting Jerome.
+It was through Avitus that the priest, Lucian of Caphar Gamala near Jerusalem, made known to the West the discovery of the body of Stephen (December, 415).
+The Greek encyclical letter of Lucian was translated into Latin by Avitus and sent to Braga with another for the bishop, Balconius, his clergy, and people, together with a relic of Stephen.
 Avitus also attended the Council of Jerusalem against Pelagius (415).
-Two others of the name Avitus, men of note, wrought harm by introducing into these provinces the doctrines of Origen and Victorinus.
+Two others of the name Avitus, men of note, introduced into these provinces the doctrines of Origen and Victorinus.

 Some have denied that Braga was a metropolitan see; others have attempted without sufficient evidence, however, to claim two metropolitan sees for Gallaecia before the sixth century.
-In fact after the destruction of Astorga (433) by the Visigoths, Braga was elevated to the dignity of a metropolitan see in the time of St. Leo I (440-461).
+In fact after the destruction of Astorga (433) by the Visigoths, Braga was elevated to the dignity of a metropolitan see in the time of Leo I (440-461).
 Balconius was then its bishop and Agrestius, Bishop of Lugo, was the metropolitan.
 At the latter's death the right of metropolitan rank was restored to the oldest bishop of the province, who was the bishop of Braga.
 From this time, until the Muslim conquest of Hispania (711), he retained the supremacy over all the sees of the province.

 In 1110 Pope Paschal II restored Braga to its former metropolitan rank.
 When Portugal separated from León in 1139, Braga assumed even greater importance.
 It contested with Toledo the primacy over all the Iberian sees, but the popes decided in favour of the latter city.
 Since it retained as suffragans the dioceses of Porto, Coimbra, Viseu, Bragança-Miranda do Douro, Aveiro and Pinhel.
 In 1390 Braga was divided to make the Archdiocese of Lisbon, and in 1540 its territory was again divided to create the Archdiocese of Évora.